jhk115/mirrorthisvideo/README.md

 mirrorthisvideo
 ===============

-Simple site that uses Vidme to mirror online videos
+Simple site that uses the Vidme API to mirror online videos